 ISOBEL was up much earlier than usual for a Saturday, but it was the last Saturday of September and the first trip to Hogsmeade of the term.
 She was in the dormitory bogs brushing out her thick, dark hair.
 Once detangled, she swept up the many strands that had fallen into the porcelain sink (wondering how she could lose all that everyday, and still have so much).
-She wet her hands under the tap, and ran her fingers through the mane, tempting it to wave, and then started on her eyes.
+She wet her hands under the tap and ran her fingers through the mane, tempting it to wave, before starting on her eyes.

-Isobel liked to draw thick rinsg around them with pencil, making swooping ‘cat-eyes’ with liquid liner after.
-Finished off with mascara, it had a good effect emphasizing her dark, nearly black, irises, and highlighting the exotic edge to her features.
+Isobel liked to draw thick rings around them with pencil, making swooping ‘cat-eyes’ with liquid liner after.
+Finished off with mascara, it had a good effect emphasizing her dark, nearly black irises, and highlighting the exotic edge to her features.

 Isobel laboured over her skin, and as a reward, she didn’t often get spots.
 This morning, though, a painful bump was threatening to rise on her left nostril.
 She went over it with a cover-up sporting a blemish reducing charm before dusting oil-reducing powder over her face.
 Lastly, she applied the crimson lipstick she’d worn every day, without fail, since her third year.

 Isobel stepped back from the mirror to get another look at the overall effect.
 She was the only Hogwarts witch to wear makeup every single day of term, and other girls had taken to whispering about it behind her back, calling Isobel vain.

 She wore the criticism like a badge of honour—no other student could arrive to every class expertly made up and still make top marks.
 That took discipline.